revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

 # ./configure
 # make
 # make install
+(see troubleshooting section if you experienced any problems)

-then add runkit.so to your php.ini file: extension=runkit.so
+add runkit.so to your php.ini file:
+extension=runkit.so

 Restart apache and check "runkit" secion in your phpinfo()

 == Troubleshooting ==